How Much Do Quartz Countertops Cost?

 Quartz counters are a great option when improving your home because they're both beautiful and durable.
 If you're considering quartz, read on to learn more about pricing.

 The total cost of installing quartz countertops will vary depending on the type of quartz you select and the size of the counter.

-For materials, quartz costs $60 per square foot on average.
-Price can range from $50 to $150 or more per square foot depending on the type of quartz you choose.
+For materials, quartz costs between $50 and $70 (CAD 65 and CAD 90) per square foot on average, based on data from HomeGuide.
+Prices can range from $30 to $150 (CAD 40 to CAD 195) or more per square foot, depending on the type of quartz you choose.